 Philip was a member of the Federal Attorney-General's Electronic Commerce Expert Group and a member of the first auDA Names Panel that prepared the domain name eligibility and allocation policy for the .au space.
 He was also a member of the first auDA Competition Panel and he drafted the auDRP - Australia's domain name dispute resolution policy.
 Philip is also inaugural Chairman of the Registrants' Review Panel, established to resolve disputes between registrants and auDA over domain name cancellations.
 In Artificial Legal Intelligence, published in 1997 by Dartmouth Press, Philip is officially credited with having written the first legal expert system in Australia (which began life as his consumer rights problem-solving flowchart).
+Acquisition International's panel voted him Commercial Mediator of the Year for Australia in 2014.

 Philip is a Member of the Australian Institute of Company Directors, a Past President (and Honorary Life Member) of the Australian Computer Society and he speaks extensively on subjects such as alternative dispute resolution, professionalism, risk management, electronic evidence and record retention.
 Philip has appeared as an expert witness before Parliamentary hearings in relation to On-line Content Regulation, Cybercrime and Spam.
 In 1996 Information Age nominated Philip as one of the 50 most influential people in Australia in the information technology field, and he was awarded a ComputerWorld Fellow in 1997 for services to the Information Technology industry.

 He is an elected member of the Executive of the Business Law Section of the Law Council of Australia, and is a past Chairman of the eCommerce Committee as well as being a member of the Competition & Consumer Committee almost from its inception.
 He is also a Past President and founding member of the New South Wales Society for Computers and the Law, and a long standing member of the Australian Corporate Lawyers' Association.
 Philip is Chairman of the Law Society of NSW Legal Technology Committee and a member of the Dispute Resolution Committee as well as being a member of Australia's National Standing Committee on Cloud Computing.
-He is also a director of the Mediator Standards Board, and is a former chairman of the Webcast Committee of the International Technology Law Association.
+He is also a director and Hon Treasurer of the Mediator Standards Board, and is a former chairman of the Webcast Committee of the International Technology Law Association.
 For over 20 years Philip played a key role in the selection and implementation of much of Mallesons' computer technology and sophisticated communications facilities, and he can provide both legal and technical advice to clients who are supplying or installing information and communications technology.

 Philip acted as Mallesons' Executive Director (Technology & Information) in 1996 and 1997, and chaired the firm's Technology & Information Committee for many years.
 He was also editor of the Australian edition of Computers For Lawyers, first published in 1986 by Longmans.
 Philip spent 1982 as a Senior Associate in Mallesons Stephen Jaques' New York office.
 He became a partner in January 1984 and led Mallesons' acclaimed Intellectual Property & Technology Group for more than 15 years.ArgyStar.com is a division of Jeapna Pty Limited, an Australian corporation